nikinaghibi/cumene-process-design/README.md

 ### Benzene Recovery Column — C1

+- Actual trays: ~30
+- Diameter: ~1.52 m
+- Height: ~22.5 m
-- Actual trays:ment of a- Diameter:EADME.md رو ی- Height: README.md رو- Main function: Benzene recovery and recycle
+- Main function: Benzene recovery and recycle

 The actual number of trays was estimated from theoretical stages using tray-efficiency correlations.